Postgraduate MA

 BE A PART OF A CREATIVE, SUPPORTIVE COMMUNITY

 All our Film TV and Radio courses. are delivered by the Salford School of Arts, Media, and Creative Technology.
-Our focus is to ensure that you have the skills you need to pursue your dreams, and we encourage our students, past and present, to collaborate with each other and achieve great things.
+We are a creative community with a focus on creating a collaborative environment where you can thrive and gain the skills needed to pursue your dreams.

 MEDIACITY FACILITIES